-"No one took care of it," said Takeuchi, a Sansei retired school principal who as a just couldn't let this die."
+'No one took care of it," said Takeuchi, a Sansei retired school principal who as a child used to visit the park with her father.
+"I just couldn't let this die."

 Takeuchi spearheaded a clean-up effort and after nearly three months of work with volunteers - including Takeuchi's own gardener, Jim Card - vestiges of the garden's former glory are re-emerging.